brianwisti/dendron-hugo/content/post/2007/04/python-interactive-fiction-01-handling-a-single-round.md

 ## Getting the user's selection

 I am pleased that we have the scene description code working, but user input is still missing.
-All we need is `raw_input`, which we encountered in the initial *python-babysteps-tutorial|Python Babysteps*.
+All we need is `raw_input`, which we encountered in the initial [Python Babysteps Tutorial]({{< relref "/post/2001/01/python-babysteps-tutorial.md" >}}).
 Add a line to get user input and another line to show the result.

 ``` python
 # ifiction.py